Jatin1o1/Esp32_FreeRtos_BLE_Interrupts_EEPROM/README.md

 # Description
-  This Code serves as the Biolerplate for development of ESP32 Based Project which Uses FreeRToS, Bluetooth Low Energy, External Interrupts, and esp32 EEPROM for development.
+  This Code serves as the Biolerplate for development of ESP32 Based Project which Uses FreeRToS, Bluetooth Low Energy, External Interrupts, and esp32 EEPROM (flash Memory)

   Description : BiolerPlate code  Esp32 + FreeRtos + BLE + Interrupts + DataBase